-FireCCILT10, released in March 2019 as a beta-version, uses surface reflectances from the Advanced Very High Resolution Radiometer (AVHRR) sensor on board the NOAA 7-19 satellites as input.
-Specifically, it uses AVHRR time-series that have been reprocessed by the Land Long-Term Data Record (LTDR) team and which consist of daily global images at a spatial resolution of 0.05°.
-The FireCCILT10 algorithm creates monthly composites using the maximum temperature criterion and then applies a synthetic index to detect burned area (Otón and Chuvieco, 2018).
+FireCCILT11, released on January 2021, uses surface reflectances from the Advanced Very High Resolution Radiometer (AVHRR) sensor on board the NOAA satellites NOAA-7, NOAA-9, NOAA-11, NOAA14, NOAA-16, NOAA-18, and NOAA-19 as input.
+Specifically, it uses AVHRR time-series that have been reprocessed by the Land Long-Term Data Record (LTDR) team and which consist of daily global images at a spatial resolution of 0.05° and which reaches back until the year 1982.
+The FireCCILT11 algorithm creates monthly composites using the maximum temperature criterion and then applies a synthetic index to detect burned area.
 The index builds on different bands (Red, NIR and Thermal), spectral indices (BAI, GEMI) and temporal differences.
-The probability obtained from a Random Forest model that was trained with MCD64A1 C6 is then used to classify between burned and unburned pixels.
-The burned fraction in each pixel is estimated from a statistical analysis, which relates the classified burned pixels to the burned fraction in the MCD64C6 time series (see Section 3.4).
-FireCCILT10 covers the period 1982 to 2017 (with a gap in 1994 due to the lack of sufficient input data).
-It is delivered as monthly, 0.25° global grid product, which has identical data layers as the FireCCI51 grid product (section 3.2).
-The FireCCILT10 product of the years 2003 to 2014 is validated following CEOS stage 3 (Padilla et al., 2018).
+The probability obtained from a Random Forest model that was trained with FireCCI51 is then used to classify between burned and unburned pixels.
+The burned fraction in each pixel is estimated from a statistical analysis, which relates the classified burned pixels to the burned fraction in the FireCCI51 time series (Otón 2020; see also Section 3.2.2).